 My kids (and I!) adore reading programs, so we are all thrilled to be participating in the Readathon for children’s books at MeMeTales in partnership with PBSKids this summer.
 And you can participate with us!
-You can find all the details here, but here are a few basics:
+Here are a few basics:

 - Every week, there will be new ebooks that your child can “borrow” for the week and read through MeMeTales online, or through your iphone, ipad, Android phone or tablet, or Kindle Fire (Nook app is coming soon).
 If you download the app, you will also get 20 books for free!